tsynik/Fireh1jack/HELP.md

 If you are having issues then there are some common issues you can check here:
 - Ensure you are using an Amazon device running Fire OS, compatible with all versions as of release (6.3 = latest)
 - Ensure home button detection is enabled: "Settings -> Accessibility -> To detect home button press"
+- If Launcher Hijack keeps saying "Accessibilty Service Disabled" when opened despite "Settings -> Accessibility -> To detect home button press" being set to on:
+  1. Go to "Settings -> Apps & Games -> Manage All Applications -> Launcher Hijack"
+  2. Press menu
+  3. Select "Uninstall for all users" then OK
+  4. Power off your device
+  5. Wait 5 seconds
+  6. Boot
+  7. Start at instillation step 1
 - Ensure you can open your launcher directly i.e. Using any launcher, other than your chosen launcher, and open you chosen launcher like any other app, this should open your chosen launcher.
 CAVIAT: This does NOT work for the google now launcher and any launcher that requires default; When opening a launcher like this you will be redirected to the fire os system settings so that you can set your default launcher which is not possible, hence why this app was created
 - Ensure you have selected your chosen launcher in Launcher Hijack
 - Reboot your device after following all previous steps